Splunk HEC exporter π

-The main purpose of the Splunk HEC exporter is to send logs to Log Observer, Splunk Cloud Platform, or Splunk Enterprise.
-Log Observer Connect is now used to pull the Splunk Cloud Platform and Splunk Enterprise indexes into Observability Cloud.
+The main purpose of the Splunk HEC exporter is to send logs and metrics to Splunk Cloud Platform or Splunk Enterprise.
+Log Observer Connect is now used to pull the Splunk Cloud Platform and Splunk Enterprise indexes into Splunk Observability Cloud.
 See Splunk Log Observer Connect for more information.

 For information about the HEC receiver, see Splunk HEC receiver.